dellow/Web-Framework/README.md

 <a name="commands"></a>
 ## Commands
-The framework uses NPM for most tasks although CSS is compiled via Gulp because SASS in NPM is slow.
-You can however still call the CSS gulp task from NPM.
+The framework uses NPM for most tasks although CSS and JavaScript is compiled via Gulp because SASS in NPM is slow.
+You can however still call the gulp tasks from NPM.

 All commands begin with the standard NPM scripts syntax: `npm run <scriptname>`.
 The current scripts are: